euroscipy/euroscipy_proceedings/papers/murri/murri.rst

 Except for Cython in "pure Python mode" and Numba, all runtimes run the unmodified Python code of FatGHoL.
-Cython in "pure Python mode" require the addition of decorators to the Python code that specify the types of function arguments and local variables to increase speedup of selected portions of the code.
-Similarly, Numba uses decorators ``@jit`` or ``@autojit`` to mark functions that should be compiled to native code (the `difference between the two decorators`__ is that that ``@autojit`` infers types at runtime, whereas ``@jit``
+Cython in "pure Python mode" requires the addition of decorators to the Python code that specify the types of function arguments and local variables to increase speedup of selected portions of the code.
+Similarly, Numba uses the decorators ``@jit`` or ``@autojit`` to mark functions that should be compiled to native code (the `difference between the two decorators`__ is that that ``@autojit`` infers types at runtime, whereas ``@jit``